center-for-threat-informed-defense/summiting-the-pyramid/README.md

 ## Getting Started

 To get started, read the project website.
 It provides an overview of the goals and methodologies, defines all the key terms, and contains highly detailed examples.
-You may also want to

 | Resource                                                                                       | Description                                                   |
 | ---------------------------------------------------------------------------------------------- | ------------------------------------------------------------- |